mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 The hardest concept to fathom is side-effect or mutation.
 OCaml is mostly a functional language but It has imperative constructs too and mutable data structures which I have decided to gloss over as my intention is to highlight the functional programming paradigm.
 But an example of imperative code is given at the end.

 The OCaml code shown below does not mutate any value or data structure.
 It creates a new _List_.
-That is hallmark of functional code.
+That is the hallmark of functional code.
 No side-effects unless we intend to create it using imperative constructs.

 {% highlight OCaml %}
 let rec appendtolist l a =